Democide/Legally-Blonde-RPG/README.md

 3 to 6 players

-One player is the Blonde everyone else plays the Harpies.
+One player is the Blonde everyone else plays Harpies.
 A harpy opens the first scene as director.
-After a scene is closed the next harpy becomes director and so on until no more harpies remain.
+After a scene is closed the next harpy becomes director and so on until no harpies remain.

 ## THE BLONDE

-Your principles:
+Principles:

 - Act authentically pink
 - Be positive and optimistic